Modeling the diffusion-erosion crossover dynamics in drug release: Results and discussion

 \section{Results and discussion}

+We start presenting in Fig.~\ref{fig1R} the release fraction $R(t) = 1 - N(t)/N_0$ resulting from Monte Carlo simulation of drug device models with size $L=200$ and the erosion constant, (a) $\kappa = 1.00$ and (b) $0.01$, for different drug initial concentration, $C_0 = N_0/L^2$, where $N_0$ drug particles are initially placed randomly along the lattice.
+In this way, these figures indicate that the obtained results are universal since drug release data presents the same functional form dependent only on the erosion constant.
+On the other hand, this universality is expected to be broken for different devices geometries, for example, for rectangular lattices.
+Hereafter, we choose the initial concentration equal to one, as it seems to be closer to real cases in the sense that the drug device is completely filled with particles.

-We start presenting in Fig.~\ref{fig1} the release fraction $R(t) = 1 - N(t)/N_0$ resulting from Monte Carlo simulation of drug device models with size $L=200$ and the erosion constant values discussed above, $\Delta t \kappa/l_0 = 0.01$ and $1.00$, which illustrate the cases where either erosion or diffusion is the main mechanism dominating the drug release pattern.
-In both cases, numerical data could be reasonably well adjusted to Weibull functions (continuous lines), as measured by $R^2\approx 1$ and the also through an analysis of its residuals~\cite{gomesfilho2020}.
+In Fig.~\ref{fig1}, we show that the Weibull function provided accurate fits for release curves for different erosion constant values $ \kappa = 0.01$ and $1.00$, which illustrate the cases where either erosion or diffusion is the main mechanism dominating the drug release pattern.
+In both cases, the numerical data could be reasonably well adjusted to Weibull functions (continuous lines), as measured by $R^2\approx 1$ and also through an analysis of its residuals~\cite{gomesfilho2020}.

-For $\kappa = 1.00 $ pores/(MC steps) the membrane erosion happens so fast that it is almost instantaneous in the time frame presented in Fig.~\ref{fig1}.
-In this case the Weibull adjusted parameters\footnote{Weibull parameter $b$ is being shown with three significant digits and the error on its value, as obtained from the precision of the adjust, is smaller than the last significant digit.} were found as $\tau= 5.12(3) \times 10^3$ MC steps and $b=0.78$, with the latter being used in the literature~\cite{papadopoulou2006} to associate the drug release mechanism with drug diffusion in a regular, euclidean lattice, but with contributions from another mechanism which, in the case of current model, is immediately recognized as the membrane erosion.
+For $\kappa = 1.00$, the membrane erosion happens so fast that it is almost instantaneous in the time frame presented in Fig.~\ref{fig1}.
+In this case the Weibull adjusted parameters\footnote{Weibull parameter $b$ is being shown with three significant digits and the error on its value, as obtained from the precision of the adjust, is smaller than the last significant digit.} were found as $\tau= 5123(2)$ MC steps and $b=0.78$, with the latter being used in the literature~\cite{papadopoulou2006} to associate the drug release mechanism with drug diffusion in a regular, Euclidean lattice, but with contributions from another mechanism which, in the case of current model, is immediately recognized as the membrane erosion.
 The presence of the membrane with a fast erosion dynamics also introduces numerically significant effects on the behavior of the characteristic release time $\tau$, as will be discussed below.